peterpeterparker/daviddalbusco.com/src/blog/the-mutationobserver-web-api.md

 ### Concrete Example

-I was developing some improvements in the WYSIWG inline editor of [DeckDeckGo](https://deckdeckgo.com) in which I had to apply a color to the user’s selection taken from an input field while preserving the range so that each time the user enters a new color, it is applied to the same selected text.
+I was developing some improvements in the WYSIWYG inline editor of [DeckDeckGo](https://deckdeckgo.com) in which I had to apply a color to the user’s selection, entered via an input field, while preserving the range so that each time the user enters a new color, it would be applied to the same selected text 🤪.

 Summarized something like following: